canonical/vanilla-framework/templates/docs/patterns/navigation.md

 <span class="p-label--new">New</span>

-On pages with content significantly longer than the side navigation contents you can make the navigation sticky to keep in visible when scrolling by adding `.is-sticky` class to the root element of `.p-side-navigation`.
+On pages with content significantly longer than the side navigation contents you can make the navigation sticky to keep it visible when scrolling by adding `.is-sticky` class to the root element of `.p-side-navigation`.

 <div class="p-notification--caution">
   <p class="p-notification__response"><span class="p-notification__status">Breaking change:</span>Side navigation used to be sticky by default, but since Vanilla 2.21.0 <code>.is-sticky</code> class is needed to add this functionality.</p>